lucendio/lecture-devops-infos/deliverables/exercise_implementation.md

 * cloud-, self- or locally hosted
 * all relevant components (VCS, CI/CD, App, Monitoring) need to be accessible via FQDN
 * CI is only triggered by a change in the VCS
-* CD to thea *production* environment must involve a manual approval/release process
+* CD to the *production* environment must involve a manual approval/release process
 * application must run 100% redundant (scaled horizontally with a replication factor of *2*)